nowsprinting/create-script-folders-with-tests/README.md

 ### Assembly Definition References in asmdefs

-**Assembly Definition References** in each asmdef are set as follows.
+**Assembly Definition References** in each asmdef are set as follows:

 ```mermaid
 graph RL